lyhbio/HN-DRES/Snakemake/README.md

-# HN-DREP
+# HNDRES
-A repository for evaluating drug repositioning methods based on heterogeneous networks
+HNDRES: a repository for heterogeneous network-based drug repositioning method evaluation snakemake workflow
 ## How to use
 We use two methods HGIMC and BNNR as examples.